January 28, 2021

 - For families: Name and tame big emotions with this Feelings Chart and At-Home Feel Good Plan

 Healthier Generation is proud to collaborate with whole-child health champions across the country.
 Share what your community is doing to support health equity on Twitter at @HealthierGen.
-Then, visit KohlsHealthyAtHome.org for free family engagement resources.
+Then, visit KohlsHealthyAtHome.org for free family engagement resources (in English and in Spanish).

 2. Centers for Disease Control and Prevention.
 (2019, May).
 Childhood nutrition facts.
 Retrieved from https://www.cdc.gov/healthyschools/nutrition/facts.htm